Three extraordinary minutes sum up Swiss win over Ecuador

 BRASILIA Three extraordinary minutes of stoppage-time encapsulated Switzerland's 2-1 win over Ecuador, providing a fitting finish to a hit-and-miss game that was absorbing and entertaining throughout despite a lack of finesse.

-With the score at 1-1, Switzerland wasted a golden chance to counter-attack when Xherdan Shaqiri passed the ball 30 meters backwards, earning a chorus of boos around the stadium.
+With the score at 1-1, Switzerland wasted a golden chance to counter-attack when Xherdan Shaqiri passed the ball 30 metres backwards, earning a chorus of boos around the stadium.

-Almost immediately, Antonio Valencia burst down the right for Ecuador and centered for Michael Arroyo, but the substitute dallied too long over his shot and gave Talon Behrami the chance to make a saving tackle.
+Almost immediately, Antonio Valencia burst down the right for Ecuador and centred for Michael Arroyo, but the substitute dallied too long over his shot and gave Valon Behrami the chance to make a saving tackle.

 He sent a crossfield pass to Ricardo Rodriguez and the left back's low cross was swept into the net by substitute Haris Seferovic, who timed his run perfectly to get in behind three defenders.